The Company Voluntary Arrangement (CVA)

 Testimonial from Simon Harrison Limited

 “Managing a small and growing company through a cash crisis is very stressful.
-Antony Batty & Company’s calm expertise and advice in putting our CVA together was crucial to our recovery, as is their continue support.
+Antony Batty & Company took control and their calm expertise and advice in putting our CVA together was crucial to our recovery, as is their continue support.
 The CVA has helped return our business to profit and stability, which benefits everyone involved.”

 Simon Harrison Ltd